What happened in the West Bank?

 - Support to local Civil Defence Centres with disaster risk reduction tools and equipment to strengthen emergency preparedness and response

-Who is prioritised?
+Who was prioritised?

 - Displaced families affected by military operations and settler violence